Iowa Violent Death Reporting System (IAVDRS)

-Iowa is one of 42 states funded by the Centers for Disease Control & Prevention to collect data on violent deaths for the National Violent Death Reporting System.
+Iowa is funded by the Centers for Disease Control & Prevention to collect data on violent deaths for the National Violent Death Reporting System.
 Using a variety of source records, the Iowa Violent Death Reporting System (IAVDRS) gathers information on cause of death and contributing circumstances, and enters it into a national database.
 Community partners and researchers can use the data to contribute to a better understanding of violent deaths and develop strategies to prevent them.

 - Deaths resulting from law enforcement intervention

 These sections of the Iowa Code provide IDPH the legal authority to run the IAVDRS program:

 - Section 136.3 §2c – State Board of Health duties and responsibilities

 - Section 135.11 §1 – Duties of the department of public health

 - Section 135.40 – allows IDPH to collect data for purposes of reducing morbidity and mortality